usnistgov/ndn-dpdk/app/fwdp/README.md

 ## Input Thread (FwInput)

-A FwInput runs an **iface.RxLoop** as the main loop ("RX" role), which reads and decodes packets from one or more network interfaces.
+An FwInput thread runs an **iface.RxLoop** as its main loop ("RX" role), which reads and decodes packets from one or more network interfaces.
-Bursts of received L3 packets are processed by [InputDemux3](../inputdemux), configured to use NDT for Interests, and use PIT token for Data and Nacks.
+Bursts of received L3 packets are processed by [InputDemux3](../inputdemux), configured to use the [NDT](../../container/ndt) for Interests and the PIT token for Data and Nacks.

-## Crypto Helper (FwCrypto)

-FwCrypto provides Data implicit digest computation.
-When FwFwd processes an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to know the Data's implicit digest in order to determine whether the Data satisfies the Interest.
-Instead of doing the computation in FwFwd, which would block other packet processing, the FwFwd passes the Data to FwCrypto.
-After digest computation, the Data packet goes back to FwFwd, which can then re-process the Data, and use the computed implicit digest to determine whether it satisfies the pending Interest.

-FwCrypto runs `FwCrypto_Run` as the main loop ("CRYPTO" role).
-It receives Data packets from FwFwd threads through a queue, and enqueues crypto operations toward a DPDK cryptodev.
-The cryptodev computes SHA256 digest of the packet and stores it in the mbuf header.
-FwCrypto then dequeues completed crypto operations from the cryptodev, and e-dispatches the Data to FwFwd using a [InputDemux](../inputdemux) that is configured to use PIT token.

 ## Forwarding Thread (FwFwd)

-A FwFwd runs `FwFwd_Run` function as the main loop ("FWD" role).
+An FwFwd thread runs the `FwFwd_Run` function as its main loop ("FWD" role).
 The main loop first performs some maintenance work:

-* Mark a URCU quiescent state, as required by FIB.
+* Mark a URCU quiescent state, as required by the FIB.
 * Trigger the PIT timeout scheduler.

-Then it reads packets from input queues, and handles each packet separately:
+Then it reads packets from the input queues and handles each packet separately:

 * `FwFwd_RxInterest` function handles an incoming Interest.
 * `FwFwd_RxData` function handles an incoming Data.